What You Need To Know:

 Are we overdosing?
 No. The RDA was set to ensure a person gets the minimum amount of amino acids a body needs to function properly.
 “That’s the amount you need if you’re sedentary and sitting in bed all day,” Bede says.

-That means that if you do any activity—from vacuuming to training for a marathon—you need more, especially if you are very active.
-Plus you also need to factor in things like sex, age, pregnancy, any health conditions, and your health goals, such as weight loss or gaining muscle.
+That means that depending on what you do—from vacuuming to training for a marathon—you need to include additional protein in relation to your daily level of activity.
+You also need to factor in things like sex, age, pregnancy, any health conditions, and your health goals, such as weight loss or gaining muscle.

 Space.
 It.
 Out.